RealityRipple/EmoteWall/CONFIG.md

        - [ ] If `false`, the default count will be used exclusively.

      * `maximum`
-       *The maximum number of emotes to show for this kappagen if dynamic is set to `true.*
+       *The maximum number of emotes to show for this kappagen if dynamic is set to `true`.*
        This must be an integer.
        - [ ] If this property does not exist, it will fall back to the maximum number of emotes allowed on screen.
        - [ ] If Integer, this is the maximum number of emotes this kappagen style can display.